ahmar46/Travelic/README.md

-### This is a landing page for a fake Travel Website.
+### This is a landing page for a d Travel Website.
 I named it TRAVELIC and it looks awesome.

 ### Technologies Used: HTML, CSS & JavaScript.